Deborah-Digges/deborah-digges.github.io/src/markdown-pages/2020-09-14-Jekyll-to-Gatsby.md

 ### Deploying

-To test the site out and compare it with my old site, I deployed to [netlify](https://www.netlify.com/).
-It's about as simple as going to the netlify site, authorizing access to your GitHub repo, and providing a build command.
+To test the site out and compare it with my old site, I [deployed](https://epic-mirzakhani-8e39a6.netlify.app/) the site to [Netlify](https://www.netlify/).
+It was about as simple as going to the Netlify site, authorizing access to my GitHub repo, and providing a build command.

 ![Architecture](../images/netlify-build-command.png)

 ### Testing that no links are broken

-Now that I have my site deployed, I test that no links are broken, by ensuring each link on the old site also exists on the new site:
+With my site deployed to Netlify, I tested that no links were broken by ensuring that each link on the old site also existed on the new site:

 ```
 links.forEach(link => {